jalayrupera/document-qa-agent/README.md

 # Document QA Agent

 A Retrieval-Augmented Generation (RAG) system for querying documents with natural language questions.
-This system processes documents (PDF, DOCX, TXT, MD), extracts text and images, and enables semantic search and question answering based on the document content.
+This system processes documents (PDF, DOCX, TXT, MD) from local uploads or URLs, extracts text and images, and enables semantic search and question answering based on the document content.

 ## Features

 - Document ingestion with support for PDF, DOCX, TXT, and Markdown files
+- URL-based document ingestion for remote documents
 - Image extraction and analysis from documents
 - Text chunking and embedding for efficient retrieval
 - Natural language querying with source citations